Listen To Our Podcast

 Make your content easily reADAble for your visitors.
 Let them zoom in on all the content.
 In fact, your users should be able to zoom your website’s size by up to 200%.
 It should still be clearly reADAble.

-It is also important to show the information with the hyperlink.
+It is also important to show the information with a hyperlink.
 It will be best to inform where a link will redirect to.
 All hyperlinks must have these features:

 - In italics